DavidTompkins/docker-centos6-mysql56/README.md

 ## Build

-Change the MySql admin account password created in build.sh to something else, then run "build.sh", or:
+Change the MySQL admin account password created in build.sh to something else, then run "build.sh", or:
 ```
 docker build -t mysql .
 ```